How Often Should Work Boots be Replaced?

 - Leaking – A classic sign that your boots have given out and need to be replaced is when they begin to leak.
 There are myriad reasons why they might do so, from stitches coming loose to the sole separating from the upper to cracks caused by the leather drying out and cracks in the sole.
 If, during the course of your work day, you discover that your feet are wet inside your boots it’s time to buy a new pair.

-To the tradesman or woman work boots are as essential as any foundational tool like a hammer or screwdriver.
+To the tradesman or woman, work boots are as essential as any foundational tool like a drill or screwdriver.
 They enable one to perform at their best by providing them with a stable, dry, warm, safe platform to work from.
 If your work boots have seen better days don’t hesitate to replace them.
 If you don’t you could lay the groundwork for a serious injury.